Information Technology Services Operations Manual - Master Data Management, Data Classification and Usage, and Data Storage

 University data All data owned or licensed by the University

-Users Persons who use information resources and have responsibility for ensuring that such data is used properly in compliance with this procedure
+Users Persons who use information resources and have responsibility for ensuring that such data is used properly in compliance with this manual

 Any record generated as a result of University activities is an official record under the Public Records Act 1973 (Victoria) and must be created, captured, stored and effectively managed within the University’s approved data storage and records management systems